 * The title of this post must be read like this

-– went a bit adventurous and got lucky: knit size 2 (38″) despite having the wrong gauge
+– went a bit adventurous and was lucky: knit size 2 (38″) despite having the wrong gauge

-– ignored all the instructions on length up until the armhole and adjusted the lengths to my body measurements as I went.
+– ignored all the instructions on length up until the armhole, then adjusted the lengths to my body measurements as I went.
 As a result the cardigan might be slightly longer than average (I have a long torso and long arms)

 Guys, I’m so insanely proud.
 After all the trouble with my Snowflake sweater, I finally finished plan B, the green cardigan.
 I don’t know whether to be surprised or shocked, because IT FITS PERFECTLY!!!